 Dungeness Crab in Phyllo Bundles

-This is the recipe for you if you're looking for a bit of holiday indulgence ... but aren't the holidays a perfect time for a little splurge?
+This recipe is truly simple.
 If you'd like to keep things a bit healthier, spray the phyllo sheets with a light mist of olive oil, rather than brush them with butter.
 You can even try using nonfat cream cheese.
-This recipe is truly simple.

-- 1 package The Fillo Factory phyllo dough Add to list
+- 1 package phyllo dough Add to list

 - 1/2 cup thinly sliced scallions Add to list